Kuntilanak (2006 film): Cast

+Production

+Julie Estelle sang an old Javanese song for summoning a Kuntilanak in the film.

 Home media

 The film received a DVD release in 2007.

 Sequels

 The film is followed by two more sequels, Kuntilanak 2 and Kuntilanak 3, setting up a trilogy with Mantovani returning as director.
 Estelle reprised her role as the main protagonist for both films, while Sanders, Soewardi, Jamil, and Iskak only return for the first sequel.
 Bella Esperance, Cindy Valerie, Ida Iasha, and Piet Pagau additionally starred in Kuntilanak 2, which was released on 2007 and follows Sam as she struggles to maintain her sanity due to the wangsit of Kuntilanak while being hunted by remnants of the Mangkoedjiwo sect.
 The final film, Kuntilanak 3, was released on 2008 and starred Laudya Cynthia Bella, Imelda Therinne, Mandala Shoji, and Reza Pahlevi in addition to Estelle, Valerie, and Iasha.
 It follows Sam accompanied by a rescue group in tracking the origins of the wangsit of Kuntilanak on a remote forest highlands, hoping to destroy it once and for all.

 A remake was released in 2018.
-Kuntilanak 2, a sequel of the remake, was released on June 4, 2019.
+Kuntilanak 2, a sequel of the remake, was released on June 4, 2019, with, again, a third installment Kuntilanak 3 (2022).